-Here are 10 questions to ask yourself before you call the cops on Black and Brown people:
+With those truths in mind, here are ten questions to ask yourself before you call the cops on Black and brown people.

 If it is undeniably your business, see question 5.